What is Watershed Protection?

 You can help protect water quality by:

-• Properly disposing of (like common hazardous household wastes) so they don't harm local streams and lakes.
+- Properly disposing of potentially harmful materials (like common hazardous household wastes) so they don’t harm local streams and lakes.

-• Keeping our natural streams and riverways healthy.
-UTRWD partnered with Denton County and the to develop the Denton County Greenbelt Plan - a voluntary effort to aid local communities, developers and landowners in preserving the vital riparian areas, greenbelts and floodplains in their area.
+- Keeping our natural streams and riverways healthy.
+UTRWD partnered with Denton County and the Upper Trinity Conservation Trust to develop the Denton County Greenbelt Plan – a voluntary effort to aid local communities, developers and landowners in preserving the vital riparian areas, greenbelts and floodplains in their area.
 The Greenbelt Plan identifies many strategies that can be implemented to benefit water quality and the local quality of life.

 Watershed protection is especially important when an area is developing quickly because many natural areas are being turned into urban ones, with more potentially hazardous substances that need to be (and often aren’t) disposed of properly.
 Our service area is expected to grow 500% in the next 50 years—one of the fastest rates of development in the country.
 It is urgent that we protect our water and watersheds as this development continues.